How to Make Scotcharoos

 - 1 cup sugar

 - Before starting to cook, assemble all of the supplies you'll need.
 This is one of those recipes that needs to be prepared quickly before everything cools completely.

 - Line a 13 x 9 pan with parchment paper and set aside.
 Place the cereal into a large bowl and set aside.

 - Stir together corn syrup and sugar in a saucepan over medium heat until sugar is completely dissolved.
 Bring to a boil.
-Turn off the heat and remove pan from hot burner.
-Stir in the peanut butter until mixture is smooth.
+Turn off the heat and remove the pan from the hot burner.
+Stir in the peanut butter until the mixture is smooth.